-Once a month, CRCC carries out the operational transfer of its clearing and settlement operations, transferring its operations from the Main Centre to its Alternate Centre.
+At least once a month, CRCC carries out the tests to prove the proper functioning of the virtual desks, executing its operations from contingent devices.
 This situation is transparent for the market, verifying the correct operation of its contingencies, which, together with the application tests, security systems and system maintenance, allows the BCP to review and adjust parameters.